willian-viana/phrasal-app/README.md

   - User friendly

 You can also:

-  - Help to translate the sentences.
+  - Help to translate the sentences
-  - Save the phrasal verbs.
+  - Save the phrasal verbs

 PhrasalApp is a couple of verbs who together have the meaning changed.